OfficeDev/VBA-content/VBA/Excel-VBA/articles/application-fileconverters-property-excel.md

 ## Remarks

-If you don?t specify the index arguments, this property returns an array that containing information about all the installed file converters.
+If you don't specify the index arguments, this property returns an array that containing information about all the installed file converters.
 Each row in the array contains information about a single file converter, as shown in the following table.